AutodeskRoboticsLab/Mimic/README.md

   operating systems but *most* of the Mimic backend is.
 - Do not modify names or hierarchies internal to robot assets!
 - Use Maya's default units: Centimeters, Degrees
-- Use Maya's default coordinate system: Up axis - Y
+- Use Maya's default coordinate system: Y-Up
 - Note that this repository does not include robot rigs or Maya scenes, though your application will require them.